emcuttsy/personal-website/public/convert-pandas-dataframe-to-presence-absence/index.md

-# Convert Pandas Dataframe to Presence Absence
+# Convert pandas Dataframe to presence-absence

 It's not uncommon in statistical analysis of sequence data to think in terms of presence-absence instead of quantity.
 In this quick little post, I walk through how to convert a pandas DataFrame of numerical values to one containing 1s and 0s representing presence/absence.
 I also show how to do this in R, for all you R people.